LaurentLesle/terraform-provider-restful/README.md

 - Ephemeral resource `restful_resource`
 - [Write-only attributes](https://developer.hashicorp.com/terraform/plugin/framework/resources/write-only-arguments) supported

+## Compatibility

+This provider is fully compatible with both:
+- **Terraform** - The original infrastructure as code tool
+- **OpenTofu** - The open-source fork of Terraform

+The provider works identically with both tools and supports all the same features.

 ## Why

 Given there already exists platform oriented, first-class providers, why do I create this?
 The reason is that most providers today are manually maintained, which means some latest features are likely not available in these first-class providers.
-For this case, `terraform-provider-restful` can be used as your escape hatch.
+For this case, `terraform-provider-restful` (or `opentofu-provider-restful`) can be used as your escape hatch.

-Another common use case is that the platform you are currently working on do not have a Terraform provider yet.
-In this case, you can use `terraform-provider-restful` to manage the resources for that platform.
+Another common use case is that the platform you are currently working on do not have a Terraform/OpenTofu provider yet.
+In this case, you can use this provider to manage the resources for that platform.

 ## Requirement